By Jon Trister MD and Diana Trister DO

 if MTFL is tight patella will shift supero-lateraly and tilt

 If vastus medialis is hypertrophied you will see muscle bulk medially to the patella

 It is usually a sign of overstressed knee joint

 When proprioception of the knee is altered patella will move in an irregular manner from the intermittent activity of the m.quadriceps to improve stability of the knee joint.

 This vertical translation of the patella is an important sign of poor proprioception of the knee joint.

 Look at the lower leg, primarily tibias anterior.

-If M.tibialis anterior (anterolateral aspect of the lower leg, just below the knee) is weak than it’s fibers become flat or even they develop groove-early sign of L4-L5 irritation.
+If M.tibialis anterior (an anterolateral aspect of the lower leg, just below the knee) is weak then it’s fibers become flat or even they develop the groove-early sign of L4-L5 irritation.